-Did you know that there are different types of hospitals?
-Does it matter to you or your loved ones what type of hospital you end up going to?
+Did you know that there are different types of hospitals? ( teaching hospital, community hospital, long-term care hospital) Does it matter to you or your loved ones what type of hospital you end up going to?
 If you didn’t, you should.
 Hospitals come in many varieties, just like cheese.
 Depending on your needs – from a fiscal standpoint to an emotional and physical standpoint, there is much to be considered when choosing a hospital.

 One hospital many people are familiar with are teaching hospitals.
 These are the types of hospitals you mostly see in the media – from the soapy and dramatic Grey’s Anatomy to the hilarious and goofy Scrubs sitcom.
-Teaching hospitals, which are also known as academic medical centers, are usually affiliated with a particular medical school.
+Teaching hospitals always partner with a particular medical school.
 For example, in Arizona, Banner University in downtown Phoenix is associated with University of Arizona Medical School and the Master’s Entry to Nursing Program.
 This means that medical students and nursing students from those programs care for patients at that specific hospital.

-Many of these teaching hospitals are focused on teaching, which means that most times, these types of hospitals have heightened advantages in areas of education and research.
+Teaching hospitals are focused on teaching and learning.
+They build modern medicine by using their extensive resources for education and research.
 What does this mean for you as a patient or if you’re someone caring for a loved one in a hospital?
-Some advantages include:
+Some of the pros include:

 - Specialized surgeries or experimental medical procedures done by top specialists who are involved with research